 Marketing your rental is the first step to finding a great tenant for your property.
 Utilizing online listing sites is key to getting your property seen by as many potential renters as you can.
-Facebook Marketplace is one of the best places to post your property as it’s easy, fast, and an efficient place for landlords to market.
-If you’re not familiar with the social platform’s buying and selling feature, it was launched in 2016 and is used by one in three people in the U.S. Everyone who has a Facebook account can easily view Marketplace listings in their area and share them to their walls which, in turn, increases the number of people seeing Facebook rentals.
+Facebook Marketplace is one of the best places to post your property as it’s easy and fast, plus an efficient place for landlords to market.
+If you’re not familiar with the social platform’s buying and selling feature, it was launched in 2016 and is used by one in three people in the U.S. Everyone who has a Facebook account can easily view Marketplace listings in their area and share them on their walls which, in turn, increases the number of people seeing Facebook rentals.

 Why is Facebook Marketplace a good place to market your rental?

 Facebook Marketplace is becoming one of the main listing sites in the United States, and we are seeing more leads from Facebook than any other single source in the United States – you want to be where the people are, and the people are on Facebook.

 Facebook Marketplace is said to be the newer and better Craigslist, why do you think it is better than Craigslist?

 Generally, you want to market your listing to as many places as possible – with this in mind, Craigslist is still a relevant and important tool, but Facebook has gained a lot of traction especially as the world becomes more and more comfortable with making big purchases or decisions that impact their life and money online.
 People spend more time on Facebook and a lot of people are attracted to the interface and social aspect of Facebook which makes sharing rental listings easy.
 It’s still smart to take the time to post to Craigslist as it is one of the original buying and selling websites, and the goal is always to expand your reach as much as possible so you can find a great renter.